konveyor/konveyor.github.io/content/Forklift/MigratingVMs/advancedMigrate.md

 ```
 $ kubectl logs -f <validation_pod>
 ```
-If the custom rule conflicts with a default rule, the Validation pod will not start.
+> **Note:** If the custom rule conflicts with a default rule, the Validation pod will not start.

 5. Remove the source provider:
 ```